MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-manage-conversation-flow.md

 ## Passing state between dialogs

-Whilst you can store state in bot state, you can pass data between different dialogs by overloading your dialog class constructor.
+While you can store state in bot state, you can also pass data between different dialogs by overloading your dialog class constructor.

 ```cs
 [Serializable]